 All standards are updated or reaffirmed at least every 5 years.
 ASCE's standards program is regularly audited to ensure compliance with the ASCE Rules for Standards Committees and that it is consistent with ANSI requirements.

-ASCE rules require a 30 day advance meeting announcement.
+ASCE rules require a 15 day advance meeting announcement for Virtual Meetings.

 Please complete this form to request a meeting date and time.